thoughtbot/testing-rails/book/introduction/why_test.md

 A better way is to have the computer check our work.
 We write software to automate our lives, so why not write programs to test our code as well?
-**Automated tests** are small scripts that output whether or not your code works as intended.
+**Automated tests** are scripts that output whether or not your code works as intended.
 They verify that our program works now, and will continue to work in the future, without humans having to test it by hand.
 Once you write a test, you should be able to reuse it for the lifetime of the code it tests, although